ssarangi/self_driving_cars/advanced_lane_finding/writeup.md

 ![alt text][roi]

 With these regions defined we create a perspective transform and we get a transformation matrix and an inverse transformation matrix.
 The inverse transformation matrix is used at the last step to transform the perspective image back to the original image.

+The code for this part is present in RegionOfInterest::warp_perspective_to_top_down

 ### Lane Finding Algorithm
 The image below shows the perspective image.
 This image shows the bird's eye view of the road.